 Findings: Effects of Cannabis on Autonomic Dysfunction

 Studies indicate that cannabis could be beneficial for preventing and treating autonomic dysfunction.
-Cannabis has shown to have antioxidant and neuroprotective properties, indicating it supports the health of the nervous system and could limit or prevent nerve damage7,12.
-Two major cannabinoids found in cannabis, cannabidiol (CBD) and tetrahydrocannabinol (THC), have demonstrated efficacy at limiting neuron damage and encouraging neuroregeneration8,11,13.
+Cannabis has shown to have antioxidant and neuroprotective properties, indicating it supports the health of the nervous system and could limit or prevent nerve damage6.
+Cannabinoids found in cannabis, including tetrahydrocannabinol (THC), have demonstrated efficacy at limiting neuron damage and encouraging neuroregeneration7,10.

-Cannabinoids like CBD and THC have also shown to potentially be effective for autonomic neuropathy through their interaction with the endocannabinoid system, a complex system responsible for regulating several body processes to maintain health and prevent disease9,14.
-Modulating the endocannabinoid system has shown to be therapeutically beneficial by slowing the progression of neural disorders15.
-One study found that activation of the CB2 receptor attenuates autonomic function following a spinal cord injury5.
+Cannabinoids have also shown to potentially be effective for autonomic neuropathy through their interaction with the endocannabinoid system, a complex system responsible for regulating several body processes to maintain health and prevent disease7.
+Modulating the endocannabinoid system has shown to be therapeutically beneficial by slowing the progression of neural disorders5,7.
+One study provided evidence that activation of the CB2 receptor attenuates autonomic function following a spinal cord injury5.

 States That Have Approved Medical Marijuana for Autonomic Dysfunction